sheenakapoor/MS-Research-Project/results/noon_regridded/readme.md

-regridded images of the netcdf files for the year 2016 at noon of each day.
+regridded images of the netcdf files at noon for 100 days of the year 2016